hericlesferraz/pattern-recognition/README.md

 2. Using the vgg16 cnn as features exctator:
 The results of this case are great.
 Each class of dataset has a good metric

+2.1 Possibilities to improve the results:
+- Use more elaborated methods of data augmentation
+- Alterate the space collors os images dataset
+- Test more variations of hiperparameters
+- Test anothers CNNs as feature extractor and compare

 ![image](https://user-images.githubusercontent.com/65249438/204488555-d8064a78-eac4-4cf6-8c28-23bd45fa299d.png)